EndPointCorp/end-point-blog/2018/04/19/railsconf-2018-day-two.html.md

 <img src="/blog/2018/04/19/railsconf-2018-day-two/railsconf-2018.jpg" width="770" height="272" alt="RailsConf banner" />

 The punchline is that I’m writing about Communication: 101 here at [RailsConf 2018](https://railsconf.com/), but there is no joke.
 In “[Harry the Hedgehog Learns you a Communication](https://speakerdeck.com/lauramosher/harry-the-hedgehog-learns-you-a-communication)”, [Laura Mosher](https://lauramosher.com/) presented examples of common pitfalls we encounter in our daily lives as software engineers and 5 tips to mitigate those pitfalls.
-All of these tips are both helpful in the world of consulting when interacting with a variety of clients and coworkers, but also very personally valuable from the perspective of a parent — I want to exemplify strong communication skills to my children as they absorb everything around them, the little sponges that they are.
+All of these tips are both helpful in the world of consulting when interacting with a variety of clients and coworkers, but also very personally valuable from the perspective of a parent—​I want to exemplify strong communication skills to my children as they absorb everything around them, the little sponges that they are.
 Here are the tips that Laura went over:

 ### Think, Then Speak